gusliedke/more-less-shortcode/README.txt

 == Description ==

-This is a shortcode to show more less content
+This is a shortcode to show more less content.
+It will add a button to Tinymce editor

 work on